-(b) Depreciation (Continued)
+(b) Depreciation (Continue

 Depreciation The depreciable amount of all fixed assets including buildings but excluding freehold land and vested land, are depreciated on a straight-line basis over the individual asset's useful life from the time the asset is held ready for use.
-Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful life of the improvements
+Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful life of the improvements.

-When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways:
+- When an item of property, plant and equipment is revalued, any accumulated depreciation at the date of the revaluation is treated in one of the following ways:

-- a) The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
+a) The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
 For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
-The accumulated depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.
+The accumulated depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.